Sam Saul Dargan

 When Dargan retired in 1948, a group of law alumni honored him with a portrait in appreciation for "looking after us like a brother and a father."
 Dargan died in 1954 at the age of 84 and is buried in Bloomington’s Rose Hill Cemetery.

 In 1988, he was inducted into the Monroe County Hall of Fame for his community service to Bloomington and IU.
-A year later he was inducted into the Indiana University School of Law’s Academy of Law Alumni Fellows.
+He was inducted into the Indiana University School of Law Academy of Law Alumni Fellows in 2009.
 Additionally, each year the Indiana University School of Law’s Black Law Student Association presents the Samuel S. Dargan award to a distinguished alumnus for continued involvement with the BLSA and Law School communities.

 African-American Lawyers, Maurer Alumni, Law Librarians

 Law | Legal Biography | Legal Profession | Library and Information Science